ionathanch/ionathanch.github.io/_posts/2022-04-07-dentistry-symbols.md

 {% include image.html
            img="/assets/images/dentistry-symbols/1.png"
            width="50%"
-           title="Excerpt from 'Addition of medical symbols and enclosed numbers' showing the dentistry symbols, proposed codepoints, and their names." caption="There you have it.
+           title="Excerpt from 'Addition of medical symbols and enclosed numbers' showing the dentistry symbols, proposed code points, and their names." caption="There you have it.
 The earliest references to these symbols that I could find." %}

 The Unicode Technical Committee has the same questions I do.